smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 <b>Figure 1.</b> Conflict between `ScrollableMessage` and `PerformAudioPassThru`
 ![Figure1_Conflict_between_ScrollableMessage_and_PerformAudioPassThru_1.png](../assets/proposals/0315-Add-RPC-Conflict-Management/Figure1_Conflict_between_ScrollableMessage_and_PerformAudioPassThru_1.png)

 The example above shows that the latter RPC PerformAudioPassThru is displayed and aborts ScrollableMessage.
-However, this kind of method has the following problem that management of RPC conflicts with OEMs may increase the difficulty of implementing HMI.
+However, this kind of method may increase the difficulty of implementing the HMI because the OEM's must manage RPC conflicts.

 To solve these problems, we propose to add a new RPC conflict management function to SDL Core.